HL7NZ/nes-ig/input/pagecontent/updateEnrolment.md

 ### Update Enrolment for Patient

-Update an existing enrolment record.
+The Operation is used to update an enrolment record - and is currnetly limited to ending an enrolment for:
+* FLS-NF (First Level Services not funded).
+* WCTO (Well child Tamariki Ora services).
+* LMC (Lead Maternity Carer).

 <div>
 {% include update-enrolment.svg %}
 </div>

-####  Update Enrolment processing steps:
+**Update Enrolment processing steps:**

 1. A FHIR Client sends a PUT request  to the NES  *EpisodeOfCare* endpoint with the enrolment id in the path, and a payload containing the NesEnrolment resource to be updated
 2. The request is validated - ALT: Validation failure.
 Operation Outcome resource returned